 When I first starting working, I kept a “Budget Bible” that tracked my spending down to the penny.
 It was easy because I was single, had few financial obligations, and plenty of time.

 Today, budgeting is harder and with less time for mundane tasks, I rely on automated tools.

-When it comes to free budgeting apps, I think Mint and Personal Capital are the clear leaders in the field.
-I wanted a head to head to head comparison to include one of the older entrants to the field, Quicken, which celebrates its 34th (!!!) birthday this year, because while free is the best price, it doesn't automatically make it the best service.
+When it comes to best free budgeting apps, I think Mint and Personal Capital are the clear leaders in the field.
+I wanted a head to head comparison to include one of the older entrants to the field, Quicken, which celebrates its 34th (!!!) birthday this year, because while free is the best price, it doesn’t automatically make it the best service.

-All three services offer budgeting and while there are similarities between each, there are plenty of differences worth noting.
+All three services offer budgeting features and while there are similarities between each, there are plenty of differences worth noting.

 Quicken: Quicken provides a full budgeting suite.
 You can see, track and pay bills, all from the app.
 It shows both bank and credit card balances, and imports bank transactions securely.
 The app organizes your spending in categories, then projects income and expenses, helping you to create a budget.
 Like the other services, Quicken also reminds you when your bills are due.